oplytic/OplyticSDK/README.md

 ​
 ​## Author
 ​
-​siska, rsiska1@gmail.com
+​ValueMags Support, support@valuemags.com
 ​
 ​## License
 ​
-​OplyticSDKRepo is available under the MIT license.
+​OplyticSDK is available under the MIT license.
 See the LICENSE file for more info.